Kray twins: Celebrity status

-The closeness of the Krays made them seem sinister as Lambrianou recalled in 1995: "You were never, ever on solid ground with them ...
+The closeness of the Krays made them seem sinister, as Lambrianou recalled in 1995: "You were never, ever on solid ground with them ...
 They played a little game of their own.
 There was an unspoken language; it was what they didn't say as much as what they did say.
 There's a myth that the Krays took care of their own, but I never saw it.
 The Krays were their own."
-Alongside this "freak show" image were suggestions of what was viewed at the time as perverted sexuality.
+Alongside this freak-show image were suggestions of what was viewed at the time as perverted sexuality.
 At a time when homosexuality was widely considered abnormal – especially in the underworld of the East End – Ronnie made a point of flaunting his relationships with men, which was considered to be quite shocking during the period.
-Reggie was ostensibly heterosexual, but he had only one known relationship with a woman and was only briefly married; there were also rumours that he had boyfriends as a teenager.
-The Krays were not asexual, but the indeterminate nature of their sexuality contributed to their popular image of being in some vague way very perverse.
-The fact that the twins were successful gangsters while not subscribing to the standard heteronormative "hard men" or "lovable rogue" stereotypes associated with their criminal peers, while also rejecting the popular effeminate stereotype of gay men, led to a sense there was something unnatural about them.
-The "sordid facts" that were presented during the Krays' trial for murder led to their "folk hero" image being eclipsed by a "folk villain" image.
+Reggie was ostensibly heterosexual but he had only one known relationship with a woman and was only briefly married; there were also rumours that he had had boyfriends as a teenager.
+The Krays were not asexual but the indeterminate nature of their sexuality contributed to their popular image of being in some vague way very perverse.
+The fact that the twins were successful gangsters while not subscribing to the standard heteronormative hard-men or lovable-rogue stereotypes associated with their criminal peers, while also rejecting the popular effeminate stereotype of gay men, led to a sense there was something unnatural about them.
+The sordid facts that were presented during the Krays' trial for murder led to their folk-hero image being eclipsed by a folk-villain image.